If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

-As a 20i Reseller, you get a 25% discounted ‘wholesale rate’ on VPS, so there are profits to be made.
+As a 20i Reseller, you discounted ‘wholesale rates’ on virtual machines, so there are profits to be made.
 If you create packages with different bundles of features, you can present a range of different options.

-You should present VPS – especially Managed VPS – as ‘premium’ products.
+You should present virtual private servers – especially Managed Cloud Hosting – as ‘premium’ products.
 They give your customers an extra step on the upgrade path.
 If they have a growing site, VPS are a way to ensure that they continue to host with you.

 It’s true that a VPS might not be best value for all sites.
 For example, a small blog with low traffic may not get a huge benefit from being on a VPS.
 However, that doesn’t mean that you shouldn’t present it to a potential client as an option.

 For one, it may help your customer appreciate the value of your shared hosting.
-It’s better to make a sale than no sale, even if it’s not a VPS!
+It’s better to make a sale than no sale, even if it’s not a VPS sale!

 However, there’s another important psychological aspect to this: we all like to have ‘the best’.
-A £100 meal tastes better than a £10 one, even it’s the same ingredients😊.
+A £ 100 meal tastes better than a £ 10 one, even if it’s the same ingredients.